Extraction of ground-state nuclear deformations from ultra-relativistic heavy-ion collisions: Nuclear structure physics context: Nuclear deformations: a concept not entirely unknown

-This body of precision data from low-energy nuclear physics experiments seems largely unknown to the UHIC community and its existence is in direct contradiction with statements such as found in Ref.~\cite{Bally2022}: ``Additionally, for odd-mass and odd-odd nuclei, quantum mechanics entangles the contributions from collective intrinsic deformation and individual single-particle states to the quadrupole moment, such that the former cannot be uniquely determined from a spectroscopic experiment.''
+This body of precision data from low-energy nuclear physics experiments seems to be overlooked by the UHIC community.
+Ref.~\cite{Bally2022}, for instance, questions the interpretation of spectroscopic experiments for odd-$A$ and odd-odd nuclei even though such systems have yielded precise $Q$ moments which ultimately quantify the deviation from sphericity.
 One example from Ref.~\cite{Stone2021} is the $Q$ moment, $Q=+0.547(16)$b, quoted for the $3/2^+$ ground state of the odd-mass \nuc{197}{Au} nucleus from muonic x-ray spectroscopy, a nucleus that was much discussed by the UHIC community, e.g., in Refs.~\cite{Bally2023,Abdulhamid2024}.
 Additionally, taking any odd-odd nucleus, here \nuc{28}{Na}, from Ref.~\cite{Stone2021} reveals that $Q$ moments can be uniquely determined from spectroscopic experiments, e.g., for \nuc{28}{Na} from $\beta$-NMR spectroscopy where a high degree of nuclear polarization was achieved via optical pumping with a collinear laser beam \cite{Keim2000}.
 We note that this was accomplished for a short-lived rare isotope which cannot be accessed by UHIC at RHIC or the LHC.